 - Inspection Reports – Every commercial truck must pass an inspection.
 It verifies that the trucking company approved it to be serviceable.
 If they forgo this important step, that is considered negligence.

 - Maintenance Logs – These logs contain all of the information as to what maintenance was performed before the truck went out on the road.
 If any of these records indicate that the truck was in poor condition before it left the garage, it only further validates your claim.

 - Alcohol and Drug Testing Results – Random alcohol and drug tests are what trucking companies use to ensure that their drivers are driving sober.
-Usually, if a truck driver is involved in an accident, he or she may be tested for these substances afterward.
+Usually, if a truck driver is involved in an accident, they may be tested for these substances afterward.

 - Any Other Important Information – This usually covers any information regarding the driver, the trucking company, any protocols and procedures that the company enforces, and other important information.

 What Is the Cost of a Truck Accident Lawyer?

 This is rightfully one of the most common questions and major concerns of our future clients when we sit down to talk for the first time.
 Many victims are looking at a stack of medical bills, a totaled vehicle, and the prospect of missing months of work because of a debilitating injury.
 They wonder how, on top of those expenses and losses, will they ever be able to afford an attorney?